e.l.f. Cosmetics 'Vanity Vandals' Film: Key Findings

 A Crime Story Unfolds

-To bring that idea to life, e.l.f. produced the campaign like a full-scale entertainment release, complete with a theatrical debut at the TCL Chinese Theatre in Hollywood.
+To bring the idea to life, e.l.f. produced the campaign like a full-scale entertainment release, complete with a theatrical debut at the TCL Chinese Theatre in Hollywood.

 Directed by Alex Buono, the film follows a fictional Federal Cosmetic Crime Task Force investigating escalating cases of vanity clutter.